-Because of interest, late charges, and other charges that may vary from day to day, the amount due on the day you pay may be greater.
+Because of interest that may vary from day to day, the amount due on the day you pay may be greater.
 Hence, if you pay the amount shown above, an adjustment may be necessary after we receive your payment, in which event we will inform you before depositing the payment for collection.
 For further information, write the undersigned or call 800-983-4730.

 Important State Disclosures:

 CA - The state Rosenthal Fair Debt Collection Practices Act and the federal Fair Debt Collection Practices Act require that, except under unusual circumstances, collectors may not contact you before 8 a.m. or after 9 p.m.
 They may not harass you by using threats of violence or arrest or by using obscene language.
 Collectors may not use false or misleading statements or call you at work if they know or have reason to know that you may not receive personal calls at work.
 For the most part, collectors may not tell another person, other than your attorney or spouse, about your debt.
 Collectors may contact another person to confirm your location or enforce a judgment.
 For more information about debt collection activities, you may contact the Federal Trade Commission at 1-877-FTC-HELP or www.ftc.gov.

 Nonprofit credit counseling services may be available in the area.

 As required by law, you are hereby notified that a negative credit report reflecting on your credit record may be submitted to a credit agency if you fail to fulfill the terms of your credit obligations.
 We will not submit a negative credit report to a credit reporting agency about this credit obligation until the expiration of the time period described on the front of this letter.